lweber/law-astar/README.txt

+A* (A-Star) search algorithm

-This is an implimentation of the A* (A-Star) search algorithm that is written to Java interfaces so it's easy for you to use with your existing graph and graph node classes.
-Just make your existing classes implement the following two interfaces and you're all set:
+This is an implimentation of the A* (A-Star) search algorithm, based on Dijkstra's algorithm, that is written to Java interfaces so it's easy for you to integrate with your existing code.
+Just implement these two interfaces and you're all set:

 Graph {